-Consult your doctor before taking on a new diet regimen, but in the meantime, there are a few simple Mediterranean choices you can start making today to help get started on a heart-healthy track.
+Consult your doctor before taking on a new diet regimen, but in the meantime, there are a few simple Mediterranean choices you can start making today to help get started on a healthy track.

 Swap beef for fish Salmon is a great substitute for beef.
 It’s a meatier fish so it’s versatile for cooking.
 Swap out a beef burger for a salmon burger, or a steak for grilled salmon – you’ll save on cholesterol and sodium, and gain in omega 3 fatty acids.
 Load up on veggies while you’re at it too; the Mediterranean diet aims for about 5 servings of fruit and vegetables a day.

 Olive oil instead of butter Butter is a staple in the American diet, but being full of saturated fats, it’s worth reconsidering how much we use it.
 The Mediterranean diet swaps butter for olive oil in cooking and as a companion for bread.
 Olive oil contains monosaturated fats, which have been tied to lower cholesterol levels and better brain health.

 Trade white for whole or sprouted grains Generally speaking, white carbohydrates do more harm than good.
 Oftentimes, white carbs have been stripped of any nutrients and are essentially empty calories.
 On the other hand, grains maintain some nutrients like fiber, vitamins, and minerals.
 Whole grains have also been linked to a lowered risk of cardiovascular disease and lower blood pressure.
 So, try opting for quinoa instead of white rice, wheat pasta instead of white pasta, and sprouted grain bread instead of white bread.